bondgh0954/jenkins-job3/README.md

 Create an ubuntu server on DigitalOcean setup and run jenkins as Docker container initialize jenkins
+Install build tools(maven, node) in jenkins
+Make Docker available on Jenkins server
+Create Jenkins credentials for a git repository create different jenkins job types(freestyle, pipeline, multibranch pipeline) for the java maven project with jenkinsfile to
+  1. connet to the application git repository
+  2. Build jar
+  3. Build Docker image
+  4. push to private Dockerhub repository

 ## configure tools on jenkins
 install node and npm directly on server